agneschintia/MySQL-Projects/8 Week SQL Challenge/Foodie Fi/Data Analysis Questions.md

 FROM subscriptions
 WHERE plan_id = 3 AND start_date <= '2020-12-31';
 ```
+use the COUNT clause to find the number of customers who take the 'pro annual' that we can filter using the WHERE clause of plan_id = 3.

 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 ```